Cloudxtreme/SurfShell/README.md

 SurfShell v2.0
 =========

-A powerful iOS app shell to turn any website into an elegant, releasable iOS app that can utilize native iOS device actions.
+A powerful iOS app shell to turn any website into an elegant, releasable iOS app that can utilize native device actions.
 Created and maintained by [@adamdehaven](#author).

 1. [Features](#features)
 2. [Requirements](#requirements)